 Dates of Maha Navami in the next five years according to the modern day calendar:

 Maha Navami is generally celebrated in the month of Ashwin in the Shukla Paksha (bright phase of the moon) according to the Hindu calendar system.
 Since the calendar follows a luni solar pattern, the date keeps changing each year as per the modern day Gregorian calendar.
+In 2019, the Maha Navami date is on October 7.

 From the pages of Mythology: